Why is my dog pooping blood?

 0

-If your dog has blood in his poop, he should be evaluated by a veterinarian as soon as possible, because some reasons for bloody diarrhea and vomiting are serious, such as a clotting disorder.
+If your dog is pooping blood, he should be evaluated by a veterinarian as soon as possible, because some reasons for bloody diarrhea and vomiting are serious, such as a clotting disorder.
 There are also simple and straightforward causes for a dog’s stool to contain blood, even if he’s acting completely normal otherwise.
 After taking a history, including questions about any other symptoms the dog may be having, such as diarrhea or vomiting, and conducting a physical examination, the veterinarian will recommend a diagnostic and treatment plan.

 Causes for pooping blood and diarrhea